esmeecodes/esmeecodes/README.md

 ### Hi there 🙋🏼‍♀️, my name is Esmée.. looks like you've found my Github profile!

 💬 Who is Esmée?
 I'm a Creative 'firestarter', who loves learning new things every day and integrates these experiences into creating inspiring ideas and solutions.
-Although I love to be in that flow, I also appreciate to stop, detach and observe things from a distance.
-However, challenging the status quo is something I'll never stop doing.
+My scope in one sentence: I create and work on webapplications (frontend and backend) with Javascript, HTML, CSS, NodeJs, ExpressJs, React, Bootstrap, and I am starting with Typescript as well.

 🌱 Currently I'm creating an web-app called YearlyCompass ✨ to practice creating a fullstack app with the MERN stack